 If you’re looking for a premium option for your pregnant kitty, the Royal Canin Mother and Babycat Ultra-Soft Mousse is a great choice.
 The food is specially crafted for pregnant and nursing mothers and weaning kittens, with a decent protein content that comes from real chicken and chicken liver.
 The food is packed with all the essential nutrients that your cat needs, including immune-strengthening antioxidants and prebiotics for good digestive health.
 Pair this canned food with the Royal Canin Mother and Babycat dry food for a healthy daily meal for your pregnant feline.

-This food, unfortunately, uses a few questionable ingredients, including pork by-products, wheat, and corn, which is disappointing.
+This food, unfortunately, uses a few questionable ingredients, including wheat and corn.